nilsbunger/parcel-browser/README.md

 # Management commands

+## Finding management commands
+Run `./manage.py` with no options to see all the managemenet commands available, organized by Django 'app'.

+This lists all commands defined by all Django apps in the project:
+* built-in apps (eg "django", "auth", ...)
+* third party apps (eg "django_extensions", "silk", ...)
+* our apps (eg. "world", "co", "userflows", ...)

+## Existing management commands

-In `world/management/commands/` you'll find our custom command-line commands for doing ETL and various other processing.
-This is the easiest place to write code that isn't a web request.
+In `world/management/commands/` and `co/management/commands` you'll find our custom command-line commands for doing ETL and various other processing.

-You can add a new file in this directory and it will magically become a Django mgmt command, eg `./manage.py <command> <params>`, where <command> is the name of the file you created.

 Some examples:
 * `LOCAL_DB=0 ./manage.py scrape --fetch --no-cache` -- daily scraping run.
-Requires Wireguard tunnel to cloud postgres to be running
+This requires Wireguard tunnel to cloud postgres to be running
 * `./manage.py` -- list all management commands.
 The commmands we created are in `world` and `co` apps.

+## Custom management commands

+Custom management commands are the easiest way to write python code that interacts with our database and isn't a web app.

+You can add a new file in this directory and <app>/management/comands and it magically become a Django mgmt command.
+It can be run with `./manage.py <command> <params>`, where <command> is the name of the file you created.{

+# Testing

-# Run tests
+## Running tests

 We use pytest for testing.
 Run tests with:
 * `poetry run pytest -s` to run all tests , OR
-* `poetry run pytest -s -k <test name>` to run a specific test
+* `poetry run pytest -s -k <match>` to run any class or test matching <match>

+## Test files

+Any file that starts with test*.py is picked up by pytest.
+See examples in `userflows/tests.py` and `lib/co/test_co_eligibility.py` for inspiration.

+## Populating the DB for tests

+The test DB is empty by default.
+You can add more data by following the example.

+You can get data from the existing DB by dumping it:

+`./manage.py dumpdata <app.model> --pks pk1,pk2,pk3 --format yaml`

+We've extended the dumpdata command to support APNs.
+Any model with an APN field can be looked up by APN, using the `--apns` option.
+For example:

+`./manage.py dumpdata world.Parcel --apns 4151721900,4472421600,5571022400 --format yaml`

+You can take that output and load it as a fixture.
+See `conftest.py` to either append to the existing fixtures or create a new one and load it in that file.

-# Simulating production environment locallly
+# Simulating the production environment locallly

+You don't usually need to do this, but if you need to debug an environment more similar to production, you can run the app in production mode as follows:

 1. Build frontend files:
 `cd frontend && yarn build && cd ..`